 Let’s take a look at the individual triads.
 To get a perfect comparison, I painted all colours on a sheet of medium grey primed plasticard and photographed it professionally under neutral 5500K light:

-This comparison chart is available in my Patreon shop for a small donation, or by becoming a member of the Autarch tier.
-By the way, I made even more hand-painted swatches, e.g. for Citadel Colour, Vallejo Game Color and Warpaints Fanatic, all cross-compatible with each other so you can compare colours across different brands.
+This hand-painted swatch is available in my Patreon shop for a small donation (or by becoming an Autarch tier member).
+I also have swatches for Citadel Colour, Vallejo Game and Model Color, Warpaints Fanatic, Pro Acryl and AK 3rd Gen – all cross-compatible with each other so you can compare colours across different brands.
+Check out my shop for details.

 You can download a super high-res version of this graphic over on my Patreon.